fpvandoorn/LeanCourse23/LeanCourse/Project/README.md

 * In **algebraic topology** define Eilenberg-Maclane spaces and prove that they have the correct homotopy groups.

+* In **analysis**: the Fourier transform and convolution have been defined in mathlib.
+Show that the Fourier transform of a convolution is the product of Fourier transforms.

 * In **complex analysis** define the winding number of a closed curve.
 You can either use topological path lifting, or its analytic definition (Cauchy's integral formula exists in mathlib).

 * In **complex analysis** define the Laurent series and show that it converges on an annulus.